-How to extract images from pdf using GroupDocs.Parser in Java
+How to extract all PDF images using GroupDocs.Parser in Java

 Extracting images from PDFs is essential for digital archiving, data processing, and content repurposing.
-In this tutorial you’ll learn how to extract images from pdf documents with GroupDocs.Parser for Java and save the results as PNG files.
+In this tutorial you’ll learn how to extract all PDF images with GroupDocs.Parser for Java and save the results as PNG files.
+The approach works for single‑file scenarios as well as large‑scale batch jobs, giving you a reliable way to reuse visual assets from any PDF.

 • What library handles image extraction?
 GroupDocs.Parser for Java.